Balance Firmness with Relationship

 Balance is Important

 Firmness doesn’t have to be cold and distant.
-Eye contact, gentle words, and extra time can add a personal touch to parenting that helps children feel valued.
+Eye contact, gentle words, and having one ear always open extra time can add a personal touch to parenting that helps children feel valued.
 Putting your hand on your son’s shoulder, calling your daughter close to give an instruction, addressing a child by name, and speaking softly are all ways to show children that they’re loved.

 Of course, sometimes children need to drop what they’re doing and follow instructions.
 That’s part of learning obedience.
 Many kids can’t seem to follow an instruction without an argument.
 In those situations your child is likely going to need some practice giving in and doing the right thing without a dialogue.
-But your firmness in those moments can still be done in an honoring way.
+But your firmness in those moments can still be done in an honoring way and showing you love your children even when they need correction.

 When Parents Change, Kids Do Too